Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Applications of GAIF on Online Conformal Selection

 Having established the properties of online conformal \( p \)-values, we now introduce the corresponding testing procedures.
-Although applying GAIF directly to those \( p \)-values yields satisfactory FDR control empirically, theoretical guarantees remain lacking.
-The key challenge is that null online conformal \( p \)-values are still dependent with those under the alternative.
-To overcome this issue, we propose modified GAIF rules tailored for online conformal testing, offering rigorous, distribution-free, and model-agnostic mFDR guarantees.
+Although applying GAIF directly to those \( p \)-values yields satisfactory FDR control empirically, a finite-sample theoretical guarantee remains lacking.
+The key challenge is that null online conformal \( p \)-values may still be dependent on non-null decisions through the adaptive testing levels.

-The key idea is to construct the sequence \(\{\alpha_t\}_{t\in\mathbb{N}}\) based solely on the rejections of true null hypotheses, rather than on all rejections.
-While this strategy may be conservative as the discard of non-null decision information, the integration of the feedback provides great compensation.
-Even when the proportion of non-nulls is relatively large, empirical evidence shows that our modified procedure can still achieve higher power than benchmarks that ignore feedback information.